precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 Other modern versions of popular Linux distributions are also perfectly compatible, here we just list a few popular options.
 Since our users have tried preCICE on various distributions, you may as well ask on our [forum](https://precice.discourse.group/) for any questions.

-### Ubuntu 20.04 LTS Focal Fossa
+### Ubuntu 22.04 LTS Jammy Jellyfish

-With every release, we also ship [binary packages for Ubuntu 20.04](https://github.com/precice/precice/releases).
+With every release, we also ship [binary packages for Ubuntu 22.04](https://github.com/precice/precice/releases).
 However, if you still want to build from source, everything is available through the distribution's repositories:

 ```bash
 sudo apt update && \